More Grip, Longer Wheelies? Float Life Performance Tires on the Antic (Install + First Ride)

 Low-PSI ride feel adds comfort and a more “floating” sensation

-Honest takeaway: for my riding style, it’s a significant upgrade
+Honest takeaway: for his riding style, it’s a significant upgrade

 Things To Consider